General Rules. The following rules apply to all types of accounts:

 - Payment of Interest.
 If this is an interest bearing account, the interest is calculated and paid in accordance with the Disclosures.

 - Stop Payments.
-If you request us to stop payment on a check you have written or on a preauthorized transfer, you will give written or other confirmation as allowed by us within 14 days of making the requires.
+If you request us to stop payment on a check you have written or on a preauthorized transfer, you will give written or other confirmation as allowed by us within 14 days of making the requests.
 If you fail to confirm an oral stop payment request within the 14 days, we reserve the right to cancel the request.
-Requests to stop all future payments on a preauthorized transfer may require additional documentation to be supplied to us.
+Requests to stop all future payments on a preauthorized transfer may request additional documentation to be supplied to us.
 Your stop payment request must describe the item or account with reasonable certainty and we must receive the request in a time and way that gives us a reasonable opportunity to act on it.
 A stop payment on a check you have written will remain in effect for 6 months or until we receive written revocation of the stop payment, whichever occurs first.
 A stop payment on a preauthorized transfer will remain in effect until we receive a withdrawal of the stop payment request or the return of the debit entry (ies), whichever occurs first.
-You may be charged a fee every time you require a stop payment, even if it is a continuation of a previous stop payment request.
+You may be charged a fee every time you request a stop payment, even if it is a continuation of a previous stop payment request.
 You understand that we may accept the stop payment request from any of the joint owners of the account regardless of who signed the check or authorized the transfer.
 Our acceptance of a stop payment request does not constitute a representation by us that the item has not already been paid or that we have had a reasonable opportunity to act on the request.
 Written communication includes communication by electronic record.

 - Checks.
 All negotiable paper (“checks”) presented for deposit must be in a format that can be processed and we may refuse to accept any check that does not meet this requirement.
 All endorsements on the reverse side of any check deposited into your account, or on any check issued by you, must be placed on the left side of the check when looking at it from the front, and must be placed so as to not go beyond an area located 1-1/2 inches from the left edge of the check when looking at it from the front.
 It is your responsibility to ensure that this requirement is met.
 You are responsible for any loss incurred by us for failure of an endorsement to meet this requirement.